 The Illinois guide is generally reckoned to be one of the best of the series because of the talent that went into it.
 The Illinois writers assembled for the task included Nelson Algren, Jack Conroy, Saul Bellow, Studs Terkel, and Richard Wright, among many others their equal in skill if not reputation.

 The Illinois installment came out late in the series, in 1939, and was published by the State of Illinois.
-(This edition was reprinted with a new introduction in 1983 by Pantheon Books under the title, The WPA Guide To Illinois.
-All three editions are badly dated by now; the last is to be preferred for the quality of its introduction by Neil Harris and Michael Conzen.
+(This edition was reprinted with a new introduction in 1983 by Pantheon Books under the title, The WPA Guide To Illinois.)
+All three editions are badly dated by now; the last is to be preferred for its introduction by Neil Harris and Michael Conzen.

 The 1947 Guide was not merely newer than its parent.
 It was different.
 The Depression may have imposed a chastening modesty on the tendency to brag and bluster in the original Guide, but the nation’s success in beating the Depression and the Axis left Illinoisans (to borrow a phrase from a later day) feeling good about themselves again.
 The change can be heard in the tone of the 1947 book’s additions; in place of the wry asides of the original we find a tone of self-congratulation, even smugness.